-For a 12th consecutive year, The Blood and Marrow Transplant (BMT) Program at Northside Hospital has been recognized as having among the very best survival outcomes in the United States for bone marrow transplants.
+For a 13th consecutive year, The Blood and Marrow Transplant (BMT) Program at Northside Hospital Cancer Institute has been recognized as having among the very best survival outcomes in the United States for bone marrow transplants.
 No other transplant program in the country has achieved this milestone.

-The data were provided by the Centers for International Blood and Marrow Transplant Research (CIBMTR) in their Final 2020 Transplant Center Survival Report, which tabulated patient survival following transplantation at 172 adult and pediatric transplant centers in the U.S.
+The data was provided by the Centers for International Blood and Marrow Transplant Research (CIBMTR) in their Final 2021 Transplant Center Survival Report, which tabulated patient survival following transplantation at 173 adult and pediatric transplant centers in the U.S.

-Patients who received their first allogeneic transplant between January 1, 2016 and December 31, 2018 using unrelated or related donors and who had reported follow-up were analyzed.
-Each center’s survival was compared to average national survival data and then statistically designated as either superior to, matching or inferior to expectations.
+Patients who received their first allogeneic transplant between January 1, 2017 and December 31, 2019 using unrelated or related donors were analyzed.
+Each center’s survival was compared to risk-adjusted average national survival data and then statistically designated as either superior to, matching or inferior to expectations.

-The one-year survival of patients transplanted at Northside was 80.8%.
-Northside is the only center in Georgia to achieve outcomes statistically superior to expectations and is one of only 17 centers in the U.S. to achieve this status for the current 2021 reporting cycle.
-Northside also is the only center in the U.S. to achieve superior outcomes for the last 12 consecutive annual reporting cycles.
+The one-year survival of patients transplanted at the BMT Program at Northside was 80.8%.
+Northside is the only center in Georgia to achieve outcomes statistically superior to expectations and is one of only 15 centers in the U.S. to achieve this status for the current 2021 reporting cycle.
+Northside also is the only center in the U.S. to achieve superior outcomes for the past 13 consecutive annual reporting cycles.

-"This unmatched result of 12 consecutive years of survival outcomes that exceed expectations on the national standardized comparison of transplant centers is an astonishing achievement for Northside Hospital and for Georgia, and is an indication that patients receive the very best transplant care here,” said Dr Asad Bashey, director of clinical research for The BMT Program at Northside Hospital.
+"This unmatched result of 13 consecutive years of survival outcomes that exceed expectations on the national standardized comparison of transplant centers is an astonishing achievement for Northside Hospital and for Georgia, and is an indication that patients receive the very best transplant care here,” said Dr Asad Bashey, director of clinical research for the BMT Program at Northside.